YangGuo57/Backend-Management-System-Springboot/Annotations.md

 ### @Validated

-`@Validated` is used to enable validation on the annotated element.
+`@Validated` is used to **enable validation on the annotated element**.
 It can be applied at the class level or method parameter level.
 When used on method parameters (especially with `@RequestBody`), it triggers validation for the incoming object.

 ```java
 @RestController